ApmeM/godot-rts/README.md

 1. Clone repository from template

-Replace all occurances of "godotTemplate" to your name
+Replace all occurances of "godotRts" to your name

 2. Create keystores for android deployment